SamPav97/Mini-Web-Apps-with-JS/README.md

   2. 'node' the server.js to obtain the backend data for loading the content.
   3. Open the index.html file in a 'life-server' extension.

-Experience gained with: HTTP requests, REST Services, BAAS (backend as a service), asynchronous code (Promises, using async/await), Templating, Routing.
+Experience gained with: HTTP requests, REST Services, BAAS (backend as a service), asynchronous code (Promises, using async/await), Templating with 'lit-html' library, Routing with 'Page' library.
 Creating architecture of an application; design patterns and their practical direction.